Methods of Abortion

 Dilation and Evacuation (D&E)

 Statistics are not clear on how many D&E abortions occur in Canada each year.
-In 2004, the most recent year for which abortion statistics have been released, at least 11% of abortions in Canada occurred after 13 weeks’ gestation.11 In the US, the majority of abortions that occur after 13 weeks are performed using a variation of this method.12
+At least 11% of abortions in Canada occurred after 13 weeks’ gestation.11 In the US, the majority of abortions that occur after 13 weeks are performed using a variation of this method.12

 Dilation and Extraction (D&X) (intact D&E, partial birth abortion)